How To Save Money On Your Next Europe Vacation: 8 Valuable Tips No Matter Your Budget

 If you are staying in a hotel or somewhere without much of a kitchen, you can still save money on food.
 Try to make sure breakfast is included in your hotel rate - not only does this free you from having to find a restaurant for breakfast, if it is a continental breakfast buffet, you can also save some items for lunch or a snack later on.
 Some people even take the bread and deli meats/cheeses and make sandwiches for later.
 Another way to save is to get lunch or dinner from the grocery store.
 Pick up some ready-made or easy to prepare foods like sandwich fixings, salads, cheese and charcuterie, etc and find a nice park for a picnic.

 It is no secret that airlines are making HUGE profits off of baggage fees these days.
 To avoid these extra fees, try fitting everything into a carry-on.
-If that is not possible, if you are travelling with a companion, it might be possible to share one checked bag so you only have to pay one fee instead of two.
+If it is not possible to fit all of your stuff in a carry-on, if you aren't travelling alone, try sharing a piece of checked luggage with your travelling companion if you can so you only have to pay one fee instead of two.

 Remember to check with the airline what their baggage allowance is since different fares have different allowances.
 For example, on our last flight from the US on Condor Air, we were each allowed a 32kg checked bag and a 10kg carry-on because we were flying Premium Economy.
 But the people in regular Economy could only have a 23kg checked bag and a 6kg carry-on.
 Some airlines may not have anything included, so make sure to always check before you purchase your tickets, and again right before you head to the airport to avoid any surprises.